temozolomide (Oral route)

 Tell your doctor if you have ever had any unusual or allergic reaction to temozolomide or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Although appropriate studies on the relationship of age to the effects of temozolomide have not been performed in the geriatric population, geriatric-specific problems are not expected to limit the usefulness of temozolomide in the elderly.
-However, some studies have shown that blood problems, such as low platelet counts and low white blood cell counts, may be more likely to occur in patients 70 years of age or older, which may require an adjustment in the dose for patients receiving temozolomide.
+However, elderly patients are more likely to have kidney, liver, or heart problems, which may require caution and an adjustment in the dose for patients receiving temozolomide.

 |All Trimesters||D||Studies in pregnant women have demonstrated a risk to the fetus.
 However, the benefits of therapy in a life threatening situation or a serious disease, may outweigh the potential risk.|